insurance for chiropractors

 An umbrella policy on the other hand, provides additional liability coverage over and above what is provided by a number of underlying policies.

-chiropractors require special coverage
+chiropractors require special insurance coverage

 Your chiropractor clients will see a lot of patients with neurological conditions, from car accidents to post-surgery.
 But when it comes to insurance for chiropractors, they don’t always find themselves covered in the best way possible.
 The most important is chiropractic liability insurance.
 This is what you need if you want to practice acupuncture, massage therapy, or other forms of “alternative” healing.
 It’s not unusual for these types of healthcare practices to be excluded from some policies simply because insurance companies don’t consider them proper healthcare practitioners.